Colorado Guide to Mechanic’s Liens

 This is one of the most important features of Colorado’s real estate law.
 The recording of a document (whether it is a mortgage, deed of conveyance, covenants and easements, or a lien) puts everyone on notice that another person has a right in your property so that if you wish to sell or mortgage the property, then the potential buyer or lender will have knowledge of this lien right and will require you to pay the lien holder before they will close on the purchase or loan.

-Often there is more than one lien on a property, in which case, the rights of the lien holders will be determined by the date and time of recording of each lien right.
-The lien holder who first recorded its lien right is given the first priority on payment of the amount owing under the lien.
-The lien holder who recorded its lien subsequent to the first lien holder is given the second priority on payment of the amount owing under the lien (in legal parlance, in junior position).
+Often there is more than one lien on a property, in which case, the date and time of recording of each lien right will determine the rights of the lien holders.
+The law gives the lien holder who first recorded its lien right the first priority on payment of the amount owing under the lien.
+The law then gives the lien holder who recorded its lien after the first lien holder the second priority on payment of the amount owing under the lien (in legal parlance, in junior position).
 This order of priority of lien rights then continues to the other lien holders based on the date and time of recording.

-This order of priority is very important in the context of a foreclosure of the property, when the various lien holders are entitled to receive the proceeds of a foreclosure sale based on their order of recording, or priority.
-It should be evident that the holder of the first lien right is in a much more advantageous position for payment in full compared to those lien holders who recorded their liens later and are junior to the senior lienholders.
-In many cases, the holders of a junior lien right may not receive any payment from a foreclosure sale.
+This order of priority is very important in a foreclosure of the property, when the various lien holders may receive the proceeds of a foreclosure sale based on their order of recording, or priority.
+It should be clear that the holder of the first lien right is in a much more advantageous position for payment in full compared to those lien holders who recorded their liens later and are junior to the senior lien holders.
+Most times, the holders of a junior lien right may not receive any payment from a foreclosure sale.

-As a brief note, the priority of a lien is also important in the context of a bankruptcy where the rights of the creditors are usually determined on the priority status of their liens.
+As a brief note, the priority of a lien is also important in a bankruptcy where the rights of the creditors are usually determined on the priority status of their liens.

 The State of Colorado has a lien for unpaid real property taxes.
-This lien is automatic, without any requirements for recording, and is senior to all other liens.
+This lien is automatic, with no requirements for recording, and is senior to all other liens.

 What is a mechanic's lien and who is protected by the mechanic's lien?